Ivo Tartaglia

 a former ban (governor) of the province of Littoral Banovina (Croatian/Serbo-Croat: Primorska banovina), and the 32nd mayor of Split, Yugoslavia (in what is today known as Croatia).

 Biography

 Tartaglia was born in Split in 1880.
 He grew up in a noble family with Dalmatian Italian roots.

 He was known as a patron, art lover, bibliophile, and collector.
 On 29 May 1928, the Split Town Hall decided to form the Gallery of Fine Arts, but due to a lack of funds, the Gallery did not open until 1 December 1931 (as the Gallery of Fine Arts of the Coastal Province).
 Tartaglia's bequest added more than 300 works to the Gallery's holdings.

+Following the death of Juraj Biankini, Tartaglia became the president of Jadranska straža.